Lancetnik/FastDepends/docs/docs/tutorial/index.md

 !!!
 Tip "Cache"
     At the examples above `another_dependency` was called **AT ONCE!**.
-    `FastDepends` caches all dependecies responses throw **ONE** `@inject` callstask.
+    `FastDepends` caches all dependencies responses throw **ONE** `@inject` callstask.
     It means, that all nested dependencies give a one-time cached response.
 But, with different injected function calls, cache will differ too.

     To disable that behavior, just use `Depends(..., cache=False)`.
 This way dependency will be executed each time.

 ## Dependencies type casting

 If you remember, `FastDepends` casts function `return` too.
-This means, dependecy output will be casted twice: at dependecy function *out* and at the injector *in*.
-Nothing bad, if they are the same type, nothing overhead occures.
+This means, dependency output will be casted twice: at dependency function *out* and at the injector *in*.
+Nothing bad, if they are the same type, nothing overhead occurs.
 Just keep it in your mind.
 Or don't...
 My work is done anyway.

 ```python linenums="1"